-Experiential learning provides students with a rich array of real-world experiences enhancing both academic development and life skills development.
-High Point University offers a comprehensive experiential learning program, including the President's Seminar on Life Skills, the Civic Engagement program, Study Abroad, the Student Career Intern Program (SCIP), and Collaborative Inquiry.
-These programs are designed to stimulate students to think critically, reflectively and creatively, while also cultivating their abilities as leaders, innovators, and responsible citizens.
-Office of Experiential Learning, located on the 3rd floor of the Slane Center, monitors the progress of students enrolled in EXP 101/EXP 102: President's Seminar on Life Skills and the programs in administers Engagement, Study Abroad, internships, and Collaborative Inquiry.
+Experiential Learning provides students with a rich array of real-world experiences enhancing both academic and life skills development.
+High Point University offers a comprehensive Experiential Learning program, including domestic and international service learning and internships, study abroad, study America, and student-faculty collaborations on research or creative works.
+These programs are designed to stimulate students to think critically, reflectively, and creatively, while also cultivating their abilities as leaders, innovators, and The Office responsible citizens. of Experiential Learning, located on the 3rd floor of the Slane Center, administers the President's Seminar on Life Skills and programs in Civic Engagement, Study Abroad, Student Internships, and Undergraduate Research and Creative Works.